nashville-software-school/client-side-mastery/book-3-martins-aquarium/chapters/MA_FILTERING_FISH.md

 ## Martin's Mayan Vision

 > A year has gone by since you built, and got paid for, Martin's fish site.
-You had nearly forgotten all about Martin and his odd requests until two nights ago when you received a strange phone call.
+You had nearly forgotten all about Martin and his odd site until two nights ago when you received a strange phone call.
 >
 > _"Hi, it's Martin, and I really need to talk to you about my site.
 Something important has come up and I need some changes right away,"_ he said in his hurried phone message.
 While he's talking, you hear a loud whirring, or whooshing, in the background.
 It makes it hard to understanding a few words in his message.
 >